Pradyumna007/dummyscada/README.md

 7. Check all the buttons that are available.<br>
 `Click on Buttons to get the appropriate Output`<br><br>

 *Each Motor represents Each Gate.
 Gate1 for the first motor, Gate2 for second Motor, Gate3 for Third motor and DAM for all 3 gates at a time.
-If you have only 1 motor and try to execute it by clicking on Gate2, IT MIGHT THROW SOME ERRORS.*
+If you have only 1 motor and try to execute it by clicking on Gate2, IT MIGHT THROW SOME ERRORS.* <br><br>

+##Authors
+* [Pradyumna Cheerala](https://github.com/Pradyumna007) has completely designed and mainteined the Project.

+##License
+This project is licensed under the GNU License - see the [LICENSE](https://github.com/Pradyumna007/dummyscada/blob/master/LICENSE) file for details.

+##Acknowledgment
+* This project is started when I attended class of [Justin Searle](https://www.linkedin.com/in/meeas) at Nullcon.
+I would like to thank Justin for his support in various ways.